allisonjr-bamfordrk/notes/README.md

 # 2023-12-24
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write code that is easy to understand and modify, as it will save time and reduce errors in the long run."

+# 2023-12-25
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
+Instead, focus your attention on one task at a time and give it your full attention.
+Finally, use version control and documentation to keep your code organized and easy to maintain.
+With these tips, your coding skills will improve and you will be able to complete projects more effectively.